email@example.com Tel: 617-566-3821 Fax: 617-731-0935 91 Boylston St. Brookline, MA 02445

 QCLs are generally available from inventory in the wavelength region from 4.2 to 16+ microns.
 Recent developments lead us to expect that devices at wavelengths as short as 3.2 microns will be available so - please inquire.

 If you have questions, please email or phone us.
-But we also note that your questions may be ones that have been asked before.
 For a "FAQ" document, please click here.

 QCLs are made on wafers.
 Each wafer can contains many devices of similar performance (and more that do not work at all - that is "yield" or lack thereof).
 Alpes has now build QCLs at a number of wavelengths in the 5 to 10+ micron region.
 We encourage you to ask what wavelengths are available in semi-fabricated form as if one meets your needs it will be less expensive and faster delivery than an entirely new one.

 (B) HARDWARE: If you choose not to buy an EC-QCL from one of the supplier mentioned above, you have 2 choices regarding hardware to operate "room temp" QCLs.